Minivera/Carleton-Web-Dev/src/slides/introduction.md

   In particular:

+  - The DOM API and the virtual DOM, with a focus on React and algorithms.

+  - Web Components and dynamic UI elements.

+  - Web Assembly and TeaVM .

+  - Lots of code, and a lot more documentation.
+]

+???
 - We explored the DOM API as a way to manipulate a static web page and its modern evolution, the virtual DOM.
 We created a couple of applications in React, studied the algorithms that power than framework and 6 others, and finally created our own framework using the technology.

 - We explored Web Components as a way to create new HTML tags using JavaScript to create portable and dynamic UI elements, but also as a way to create complete applications natively.

 - We explored the Web Assembly format for executing code in any language on the browser.
 We then studied TeaVM as a way to use Java in the browser to render web applications.

 - We wrote a lot of code, and a lot more documentation.
-]